About the Undergraduate P-12 Certification Programs

 The University is designed to prepare "teaching artists" to shape the future of theatre.
 Students hone their skills in all areas of theatre—performance, production, design, management, technology, directing—and gain hands-on, practical experience with students of all ages through theatre education classes, courses in the College of Education, and TROY's annual Summer Spotlight series.
 Students also have the opportunity to be involved with theatrical productions within the Department of Theatre and Dance by being assigned to casts or crews in all aspects of theatre.

-While much of your work will take place within the College of Communication and Fine Arts' Department of Theatre and Dance, your time spent withing the College of Education will prepare you to impart your knowledge of theatre to your future students.
+While much of your work will take place within the College of Communication and Fine Arts' Department of Theatre and Dance, your time spent within the College of Education will prepare you to impart your knowledge of theatre to your future students.
 Courses within TROY's theatre education program are taught by highly skilled and knowledgeable faculty focused on audition and portfolio techniques and fundamentals of scenery, lighting, costumes, makeup, script analysis and acting.

 One of the most important skills you will gain through your classes is how to develop an educational theatre program, with a focus on administration.
 With courses such as classroom management and curriculum and instructional delivery, you will be taught the skills needed to step into a classroom of your own with professional teaching skills.
 Before graduating with a degree from TROY in theatre education, you will participate in an internship in order to gave hands-on experience and prepare you for your future career.